 Step-by-step instructions

-- Figure out what goodies you want to add.
+- Figure out the mix-ins you want to add.
 You’re going to need about 2 ½ cups of whatever you want to put in.
 I usually do upwards of 3 with chocolate being on the heavier side (1 ½ cups) and the rest between nuts and something else.
-Unless I’m not the only one eating them - because somebody doesn’t like nuts in his cookies.
-The things we do for the people we love.

 - Gather up all your ingredients together.
 Have those room temperature butter and eggs ready to go and your non-sugar dry ingredients incorporated in a bowl.

-- Whip up your butter and sugars together- with either a stand or hand mixer - until they’re all nice and friendly.
+- Mix up the butter and sugars together (2) with either a stand or hand mixer – until they’re all nice and friendly.
 I like using the paddle attachment if you’re using a stand mixer.

-- Introduce your eggs to the sugar/butter combo and once everything is well-mixed, start adding your oatmeal and flour and baking powder/soda.
+- Introduce your eggs to the sugar/butter combo and mix until incorporated (3).

 Favorite mix-in combos